-Buying tickets online to a music concert, sporting match or other event?
+Buying tickets online to a music concert, theatre event, sporting match or other event?

 Do your homework, make an informed choice

 The market for tickets to music concerts, sporting matches and other events can be complex and confusing.
 The rise of secondary resellers and reselling websites over the last few years has given consumers more purchasing options and flexibility, but has also made the secondary ticket market more difficult to navigate.

 Secondary ticket sellers or resellers offer tickets for events to consumers, independent of the primary or official ticket seller.
 Sometimes these tickets may be sold above or below the original face value of the ticket.